robrwo/Types-Const/README.md

 # DESCRIPTION

-This is an _experimental_ type library that provides types that force read-only hash and array reference attributes to be deeply read-only.
+This is a type library that provides types to coerce read-only hash and array reference attributes to be deeply read-only.

 See the [known issues](#known-issues) below for a discussion of side-effects.